Female ejaculation: Source of fluid

 One very practical objection relates to the reported volumes ejaculated, since this fluid must be stored somewhere in the pelvis, of which the urinary bladder is the largest source.
 The actual volume of the para-urethral tissue is quite small.
 By comparison, male ejaculate varies from 0.2–6.6 ml (95% confidence interval), with a maximum of 13 ml.
 Therefore, claims of larger amounts of ejaculate are likely to contain at least some amount of urine.
 The eleven specimens analyzed by Goldberg in 1983, ranged from 3–15 ml.
 One source states that Skene's glands are capable of excreting 30–50 ml in 30–50 seconds, but it is unclear how this was measured and has not been confirmed.
 One approach is to use a chemical like methylene blue so that any urinary component can be detected.
 Belzer showed that in one woman he studied, the dye was found in her urine, but not her orgasmic expulsion.

 PAP and PSA have been identified in the para-urethral tissues, using biochemical and immunohistochemical methods, suggesting that the ejaculate is likely to arise from the ducts in these tissues, in a manner homologous to that in the male.
-Another marker common to the prostate/para-urethral tissue in both sexes is Human protein 1.
+Another marker common to the prostate/para-urethral tissue in both sexes is human protein 1.

 PSA occurs in urine, and is elevated in post-orgasmic samples compared to pre-orgasmic.
 Simultaneous collection of ejaculate also showed PSA in both urine and ejaculate in all cases, but in higher concentration in the ejaculate than in the urine.
+Wimpissinger et al., 2007 reports the PSA level in urine in the 0.16–0.8 ng/mL range, and in female ejaculate in the 105.9–213.49 ng/mL range (two participants), more than a hundredfold difference.

 Social significance

-Sexual functions, and orgasm in particular, remain poorly understood scientifically, as opposed to politically and philosophically.
+Sexual functions, and orgasm in particular, remain poorly understood scientifically.
 Regardless of the facts relating to the details of female ejaculation, the social significance of the popular accounts through the feminist health care movement has been considerable.

 Controversy and feminist criticism

 The debate in the current literature focuses on three threads: the existence of female ejaculation, its source(s) and composition, and its relationship to theories of female sexuality.
 This debate has been influenced by popular culture, pornography, and physio-chemical and behavioral studies.
-There is some resistance from feminists to what has been perceived as a male lens in interpreting the data and construct.
 Often the debate is also tied to the existence of the G-spot;

 stimulation of the anterior vaginal wall simultaneously stimulates the para-urethral tissue (the site of the Skene's glands and ducts, and a proposed likely source of ejaculation fluid), and so has been suggested as the trigger of ejaculation.
 These tissues, surrounding the distal urethra, and anterior to the vagina, have a common embryological origin to the prostatic tissue in the male.